AriaTheCurseling/obsidian/City Deckbuilder/Deck Setup.md

 Whenever an edict is used it gains 1 popularity.
 Edicts may grant influence when above a certain popularity.

-Influence is used to pay for
+Influence is used to pay when playing cards.